DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/01.Data Types and Variables/README.md

 The program reads two lines of input from the console: the name of a town and a country.
 It then prints a message in the format:
 `"{town name} is in {country}"`

+## 09. Days to Minutes
+Reads a number of days from the console, converts them to minutes (1 day = 24 hours × 60 minutes), and prints the result in the format:
+`Minutes = {calculated minutes}`